Learning MMSE Filters for OFDM Channel Estimation: Attention Transformer Gains at Linear Inference: Introduction

-Via numerical simulations across diverse 3GPP TDL scenarios, we show that the proposed A-MMSE and RA-A-MMSE significantly outperform traditional SP-based approaches (e.g., LS and MMSE) and recent DNN-based approaches (e.g., ChannelNet \cite{soltani:commlett:19} and Channelformer \cite{luan2023channelformer}) in terms of channel estimation accuracy.
-In particular, the A-MMSE achieves approximately \(43\%\) lower normalized MSE (NMSE) compared to conventional MMSE.
-We attribute these performance gains to the Attention Transformer's ability to effectively capture nonstationary channel statistics, even under challenging high-mobility and frequency-selective fading conditions.
-Comparing to Channelformer, the A-MMSE achieves approximately \(48\%\) lower NMSE.
-We note that these gain stem from our novel two-stage Attention encoder architecture, where frequency domain features are first extracted and subsequently refined through temporal correlation modeling.
-Moreover, the RA-A-MMSE further reduces computational complexity through adaptive rank reduction, maintaining over \(99.6\%\) of the performance achieved by the full-rank A-MMSE.
-As a result, the RA-A-MMSE requires only $1.5\%$ of the computational complexity of Channelformer or MMSE (i.e., a $98.5\%$ reduction), while achieving approximately $36\%$ lower NMSE.
-The proposed methods also exhibit strong robustness to SNR mismatch, retaining nearly full performance (\(\geq 98.1\%\)) across a wide range of unseen SNR conditions.
+Numerical simulations with the COST2100 models~\cite{COST2100} demonstrate that A-MMSE outperforms both SP-based estimators (e.g., LS and LMMSE) and DNN-based methods (e.g., ChannelNet \cite{soltani:commlett:19} and Channelformer \cite{luan2023channelformer}) across all evaluated conditions.
+The RA-A-MMSE maintains comparable estimation accuracy while substantially reducing computational complexity.
+In particular, averaged across all evaluated SNR conditions and scenarios, A-MMSE achieves approximately $61\%$ lower NMSE than conventional LMMSE and $67\%$ lower NMSE than Channelformer.
+The gains stem from the two-stage encoder, where frequency-domain features are extracted first and then refined through temporal correlation modeling.
+Ablation studies further validate that the two encoder stages are complementary and indispensable, where removing either stage leads to substantial NMSE degradation, and the temporal encoder becomes particularly critical under high-mobility conditions.
+Moreover, the RA-A-MMSE further reduces computational complexity through adaptive rank reduction, retaining over $80\%$ of the full-rank A-MMSE performance.
+At $10\%$ rank, the RA-A-MMSE requires approximately $10\%$ of the FLOPs of LMMSE, while achieving approximately $51\%$ lower NMSE compared to Channelformer.
+The proposed methods also exhibit strong robustness to signal-to-noise ratio (SNR) mismatch, retaining robust performance across a wide range of unseen SNR conditions.
 This underscores the practical efficiency and suitability of the proposed method for real-world 5G/6G implementations.

-In summary, the proposed A-MMSE method offers several advantages over existing approaches.
-First, the proposed A-MMSE with novel two-stage Attention encoder effectively incorporates the OFDM channel correlation structure, thereby significantly improving channel estimation accuracy and robustness, achieving around $43\%$ and $48\%$ lower NMSE compared to MMSE and Channelformer, respectively.
-Second, once trained, the A-MMSE employs purely linear computations for OFDM channel estimation, significantly reducing computational complexity compared to conventional DNN-based methods that heavily rely on numerous nonlinear operations.
-Especially, the RA-A-MMSE dynamically adjusts its computational complexity according to available hardware resources, requiring $99.8\%$ fewer computations than the average of conventional DNN-based methods.
-This enables both efficient and flexible implementation in practical systems.